Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

 We use the set-embedding bundling function.
-We claim that $I$ is a ``yes''-instance of \probSetCover if and only if it is possible to preclude $d$ from winning by adding at most $h$ (bundles of) candidates.
+We claim that $I$ is a ``yes''-instance of \probSetCover if and only if it is possible to preclude $d$'s victory by deleting at most $h$ (bundles of) candidates.

-note that $d$ gets $n$ points more than $p$ from the first voter.
-Given a set cover of size $h$, we add the corresponding $s_j$'s to the election.
-Simple calculation shows that in this case $p$ and $d$ tie as winners.

-For the other direction, note that the relative scores of $p$ and $d$ in the first vote do not change irrespective which candidates we add.
-On the other hand, the relatives scores of $p$ and $d$ to change in the second vote in the following way: For each unregistered candidate~$x_i$ added to the election, $p$'s score increases by one but $d$'s score remains unchanged.
-Thus, the only way to ensure that $p$ is a winner is by bringing all the candidates from $\ElementCandidateSet$ to the election.
-Doing so by adding at most $h$ candidates is possible only if there is a size-$h$ cover for $I$.

-The construction for Borda-\textsc{Comb}-DCAC is the same, except that: First, we do not want $p$ to win but $d$ to lose (that is, we define $d$ to be the despised candidate.
-Second, we define $D$ to have only $n-1$ dummy candidates. \end{proof}